traction-project/CoCreationStage/README.md

 ## Experiment

-We are aware that the deployment of the CoCreationStage with all its functionalities is not immediate.
-However, if you would like to carry out an experiment with the CoCreationStage in a real event, do not hesitate to contact [Vicomtech](https://www.vicomtech.org/) at mzorrilla@vicomtech.org.
+We are aware that the deployment of the Co-Creation Stage with all its functionalities is not immediate.
+However, if you would like to carry out an experiment with the Co-Creation Stage in a real event, do not hesitate to contact [Vicomtech](https://www.vicomtech.org/) at mzorrilla@vicomtech.org.